 Martyr's Memorial, Oxford

-A local St Clements man, John Gibbs, designed no 54 Banbury Road in 1866.
-Today it is Wycliffe Hall Oxford.
+In 1866 a local St Clements man, John Gibbs, designed no 54 Banbury Road.
+Today it is known as Wycliffe Hall Oxford.

-In 1843 the Martyrs Memorial was built to commemorate the deaths of Latimer, Mortimer and Ridley.
+In 1843 the Martyrs Memorial was built.
 It was designed by Sir George Gilbert Scott.
 The memorial stands on the south side of St Giles in front of St John's College.
 The actual location is marked by a cross embedded in the road on Broad Street.

 Also on Broad Street is a red telephone box.
 This was designed by his son Sir Giles Gilbert Scott in 1924.